 There are several requirements for buying a new home using a contingent offer, Wiginton said.
 First, your old home must be priced to sell - and you'll need a professional appraisal to prove to your lender that it is an attractive price.

-Second, you don't have a lot of time.
-Typically, a lender will only allow a new home buyer 17 days, maybe a month, to accept a qualified offer on their old home and have it move into escrow, or the lender may rescind the loan offer.
+Second, you have to sell your old home quickly.
+Typically, a lender will only allow a new home buyer a couple weeks, maybe a month, to accept a qualified offer on their old home and have it move into escrow, or the lender may rescind the loan offer.

-Whether you can use a contingent offer or not will depend in part on the area you're buying in, and the market conditions there.
-Joe Spisak, sales manager for Inlanta Mortgage in Oak Brook, Ill., says he's still not seeing many contingent offers go through.
-He said that's because in a seller's market like the Chicago area is experiencing, sellers are more likely to have competing offers with fewer strings attached.
+Joe Spisak, sales manager for Inlanta Mortgage in Oak Brook, Ill., says he's not seeing many contingent offers go through in his area, as Chicago is experiencing a seller's market.
+As a result, sellers are likely to have more offers to choose from, with fewer strings attached.

 "They're going to go for the path of least resistance," he said.